What Is SOFR And How Can It Affect Your Mortgage?

 No discussion of SOFR can really be undertaken without discussing why it has come into existence.
 After all, LIBOR was considered the most important measure of borrowing costs between banks for years.

 In 2012, it came out that traders had figured out a way to fix the price of LIBOR, thus skewing the metrics for bank borrowing costs and, by a trickle-down effect, indirectly manipulating borrowing costs paid by consumers whose loans or credit were tied to the movements of the index.
-As an example, LIBOR is the index that controls adjustments for many adjustable rate mortgages (ARMs).
-At this time, Quicken Loans® isn’t originating conventional ARMs.

 The details of the scandal make for fascinating reading, but for the purposes of understanding the difference between LIBOR and its successor, we’ll attempt a brief synopsis.